sadiyacodes/weather-app/README.md

-# Weather React App
+# SkyWatch : Weather React App

 Welcome to the Weather React App!
 This application allows users to check the current weather data for various locations.

 The webpage is responsive.
 It uses [openweathermap.org  ](https://openweathermap.org/) API to get the "Current Weather Data" .

 ## Demo
-A live demo of this App is available at [weather-react-app ](https://ryqkzf.csb.app/)
+A live demo of this App is available at [SkyWatch](https://sky-watch-11.netlify.app/)

 ## Features